pgf/NEMO-CM/README.md

 Update NEMOCORE

-The script utils/download_nemo.sh
-allows to update the nemocore folder to a specific NEMO commit.
+The script utils/download_nemo.sh, it allows to update the nemocore folder to a specific NEMO commit.

 This operation leads to an updated version of the code stored in the nemocore folder.
 Note that the .h90 files need to be the same in the nemocore and interface folders.

 Any specific change required in the interface folder needs to be done manually.